8ightfold/DynamicArray/README.md

 Empty init creates an array of size 0.
 Don't do anything with this, it won't work.

+Initialization with a value will directly resize the array to the given value.

-Initialization with a value will reserve space for values to be pushed back.
-Direct resizing will be added later.
+Initialization with a value and *true* will reserve space for values to be pushed back.

 ``push()`` and ``pop()`` work like a regular stack, ``append()`` will add an array to the end of the existing array.